How to accept that I am deaf/ have a hearing loss?

 It's probably best to dig deeper and accept specific losses that might come as a result of your hearing loss.
 It might be harsh when you start to list down things that might become difficult due to your disability, but this allows you generate acceptance at a much more deeper level.
 Mostly, it will remove any sense of uncertainty or fear you might encounter now or in the future.

-Hey there!
-Sorry to hear about you loosing your hearing.
-It must feel a bit scary thinking about not being able to hear.
-I have some health problems that are slowly taking away my memory, and it scares the daylight out of me.
 For me personally, the thing that helps me cope the most is living every day the best and fullest I can.
 Do things I know I can do, and remember things I know I can remember like my mom's phone number or how old my brothers kids are (for some reason.)
 Little meaningless things that help me remember I'm still human and that we are more powerful than we believe.

 Accepting yourself is a pretty hard thing to do.
 My mom is loosing her hearing and I'm teaching her sign language.
 I don't know exactly how you feel, but I'm watching my mom feel just like you.
 I'm a hearing person though.
 What you need to do is maybe get more involved with the deaf community and talk about it.
 Ask their opinions and listen to their stories.
 Maybe a little influence will help!

 I think being deaf shouldn't define a person, everyone is born differently and get unexpected changes in their bodies.
 Yes you might be curious about hearing if you've been born with it, but you adapt to that lifestyle and try to be positive anyway.
 And if you suddenly or slowly turn deaf you should still be grateful for when you could hear.
 And you will know that you family and friends will support you and understand.
-And if there are issues you can text me or another listener on 7 cups 😁.
+And if there are issues you can text me or another listener on 7 cups ðŸ˜.
 And remember that there is always hope and I care about you.

 I can personally relate to this.
 It’s a little terrifying initially because no one is usuallly expecting that to happen.
-I think the hardest part of accepting it was how it impacts me socially- needing people to repeat themselves and not feeling bad, or not being too shy to say “Hey, I don’t hear very well, can we move somewhere more quiet to talk about this?”
-Pretending I was hearing at my 100% capacity around others made me feel self-conscious and nervous.
+I think the hardest part of accepting it was how it impacts me socially- needing people to repeat themselves and not feeling bad, or not being too shy to say “Hey, I don’t hear very well, can we move somewhere more quiet to talk about this?†Pretending I was hearing at my 100% capacity around others made me feel self-conscious and nervous.
 Realizing ways that I would be able to compensate and adapt made me feel empowered.
 It’s totally okay that your hearing is compromised, you are still lovely and there are still many ways to enjoy life. ♡ But, it’s definitely a process.
 Talking to others about how you feel, being validated and heard, can be more healing than 1,000 effective solutions. ♡ You are never alone.

 You just have to accept that this is you.
 It’s really hard, believe me.
 When I started losing my hearing I was so frustrated and angry but now I use it as jokes and other things.
 I also have a hearing aid now so that helps a lot.
-I guess you just have to make the best of a “bad” situation.
+I guess you just have to make the best of a “bad†situation.
 It does get better if you try to focus on the good.
 Everyone always says to look on the bright side, and it’s hard, but it’s honestly some amazing advice.
 Just remember all the amazing memories you’ll make in the future.

 Hearing loss can be really challenging, we have lived our whole lives using it as a communication tool without a second thought, losing that can feel isolating and scary.
 I think a good place to start is to do lots of research on your hearing loss, the resources available to you and the things you can still do without your hearing.
 Becoming an expert on your ears may help you accept why it has happened and how you can adapt to it, and knowing what opportunities are still out there for you can help you see that having full hearing is not necessary to have fun!
 I found out through researching that with my hearing loss, I could still hear good bass lines in music, so I started re-discovering a lot of music which was something I had been terrified to lose.
 I also found a deaf support group in my area that met once a fortnight which really helped me talk about my worries and make friends who had similar problems.
 The help available will depend on your area, and everyone has different needs, so take some time to become an expert in what is out there for you.